aplteam/Tatin/docs/PackageConfiguration.md

 This is optional: it may or may not exist, and it might be empty if it does.

-In case it is not empty it must be the name of a niladic or monadic function that resides in the top level namespace of the package (_not_ in what might be defined as API!) or a shared method of a class.
+In case it is not empty it must be the name of a niladic or monadic function that resides in the top-level namespace of the package (_not_ in what might be defined as API!) or a shared method of a class.

-This function will be executed bei either `LoadPackage` or `LoadDependencies` _after_ all dependencies have been loaded and all refs got established.
+This function will be executed by either `LoadPackage` or `LoadDependencies` _after_ all dependencies have been loaded and all refs got established.

 If the function is monadic it will be fed with the path where the package lives on disk.
 If the package was brought into the WS by `LoadPackage` and has no assets then the right argument will be empty.